 What is the benefits of having a fast lens?

 A lot of the time, especially when dealing with subjects that move – like children – it can be really helpful to work with a lens that has an aperture of F2.0 or larger.
 This will generally be a prime lens, since zoom lenses only stop down to around F2.8.
-(Some zooms also have a variable aperture, which means often they don’t even stop down to their maximum aperture when zoomed all the way in)
+(Some zooms also have a variable aperture, which means often they don’t even stop down to their maximum aperture when zoomed all the way out)

 So, that is what a fast lens is, and why you might want one.
 But what exactly do you gain?

-Well, let’s look at a "real life" example.
 Say you were shooting indoors using a zoom lens and it is quite an overcast day.
 Using the maximum available aperture of the zoom lens, your settings might look something like this: